anne-gcd/MTG-Link/README.md

 * a log file (`.log`), a text file with some information on the input files used for the alignment.
 * an alignment file (`.ref_qry.alignment.stats`), a tabular file with some information on the alignment of the inserted sequences against a reference sequence.
-* an alignment file (`.qry_qry.alignment.stats`), a tabular file with some information on the alignment of the forward inserted sequences against the reverse inserted sequences (evaluation of the complementarity).

 <!--